sepnic/tmallgenie_open/example/unix/README.md

 make
 ./GenieMain
 ```

-Speaking "Jarvis" or pressing 'V'/'v' will wakeup Genie SDK for interaction
+Speaking "Jarvis" or pressing 'V'/'v' will wakeup Genie SDK for voice interaction